Jose Trevino Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.
+- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.28 team ERA that ranks 17th across all MLB pitching staffs.
+- The Orioles have a 4.32 team ERA that ranks 17th across all league pitching staffs.

-- The Orioles rank 20th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Orioles pitchers combine to give up 104 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Gibson makes the start for the Orioles, his 18th of the season.
-He is 8-5 with a 4.66 ERA and 74 strikeouts through 96 2/3 innings pitched.
+- Kremer gets the start for the Orioles, his 18th of the season.
+He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.

-- In his last appearance on Wednesday against the Cincinnati Reds, the right-hander tossed 4 2/3 innings, giving up six earned runs while surrendering nine hits.
+- In his last appearance on Friday against the Minnesota Twins, the right-hander tossed three innings, giving up seven earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.